 How you can help

-- We need builders who are certified to work at heights, to join the Lead head crew.
+- We need builders or handy men and women who are certified or able to be trained to work at heights, to join the Lead Head crew.

 - Funding to support the crews efforts.

 The Kea Conservation Trust provided funding for the working at heights training courses and purchase of gear.
 DOC provided tremendous logistical and in kind support.
-Pete Hay is the awesome coordinator of the Lead Heads (head Lead Head), and he has been instrumental in helping drive this project.
-It is a great team.
+Pete Hay is the awesome coordinator of the Lead Heads (Head Lead Head), and he has been instrumental in helping drive this project.

 Three kea were seen over the weekend and kea damage was seen on the lead flashings and nails on the buildings.
 It really justifies the removal of lead from these areas.
 Fantastic effort guys!